 Founder Hettie Barnhill, a Choreographer, Director, Professor, and Broadway Performer, born and raised in St. Louis, Missouri, and East St. Louis, Illinois, traveled back home with her partner Robert Gertler in 2014, shortly after the police murder of Michael Brown in Ferguson, Missouri.
 After participating in the protests that erupted prior to his murder, now commonly regarded as the birthplace of the Black Lives Matter movement, they traveled back to New York with the overwhelming urgency and feeling of responsibility to continue the fight for justice.
 Deciding to center their work and art around issues that called for equality, equity, and justice for all.

 In 2016, Hettie gathered a group of co-workers and friends to create a video that intersected dance and text while addressing current issues of social justice and the justice system, not knowing it would register over 50,000 views in the first few days.
 After seeing the impact and long reach of the first video, and having doors open that only encouraged this conversation to continue, they established Create A Space NOW.
-Making a series of videos, blending art and conversation, creating powerful content intending to shift perspective and to activate viewers at the same time.
+Making a series of videos, blending art and conversation, and creating powerful content intending to shift perspective and activate viewers at the same time.

 In 2019, Create A Space NOW produced its first immersive, site-specific theatrical experience using dance, film, and text.
 It debuted at the 2019 Rochester Fringe Festival at the Fielding Stage at Geva Theatre Center.
 In response to the COVID-19 pandemic in 2020, they adapted the stage play into the film “a love letter to Brian, Lesley, and Michelle”, directed by Hettie Barnhill.

 Today, Create A Space NOW’s platform is growing and is home to new conversations, media works, LIVE performances, and talkback forums.
-As we expand, we look forward to bringing our projects into communities near and far, providing workshops that focus on the performing arts and activism, corporate inclusion training through art and social engagements creating new spaces for artists and their work to educate, activate, and affect change.
+As we expand, we look forward to bringing our projects into communities near and far, providing workshops that focus on the performing arts and activism, and corporate inclusion training through art and social engagements creating new spaces for artists and their work to educate, activate, and affect change.

 Create A Space NOW is sponsored by Performance Zone Inc- The Field, a not-for-profit, tax-exempt, 501(c)(3) organization serving the performing arts community.
 Contributions to Create A Space NOW are tax-deductible to the extent allowed by law.